If the list below doesn't contain the answer to the questions that you have, please don't hesitate to contact us and we'll get back to you right away.

 Camping sites are first come first serve.
 If you would like to camp next to friends you will have to arrange this as best as possible with the area available.

 My Friends are in Glamping can I still visit them with a GA pass?

 GA camping passes are not valid in the Glamping Village.

 Will there be a host or security?

-There is a host located in the main campground all weekend.
+There will be a host located in the festival campground all weekend.
 There will be security provided 24 hours a day from Thursday-Monday in all campgrounds.
 Campground security and host will strictly enforce all rules including quiet hours.